-There is one thing every church has in common: A weekly worship service.
+There is one thing every church has in common: A weekly church service.

 Your church’s worship service is marked on the calendar.
 Everyone expects them to take place.
 And they happen every Sunday throughout the year.